aleksandrboichuk/online-store/README.md

-# Online clothing and accessories store Divisima
+# Online clothing and accessories store

 The project was developed as a thesis using the PHP Laravel framework, as well as Docker, NGINX, MySQL, ElasticSearch.
 Backend development was prioritized.

-## Про проєкт
+## About the project

 The store is divided into groups of categories (person's gender).
 For each group of categories, there is a separate section of the store, where all menu items, brands (to which at least one product of this group of categories is attached), banners, etc. are displayed individually.
 That is, a group of categories is a large separate section (as in the store) in which everything is displayed individually for a given group of categories.